 The Geo-blocking Regulation

 The Geo-blocking Regulation was revoked in the UK following the end of the UK-EU transition period.
 A UK trader is no longer prevented from discriminating between its UK and EU customers in the ways prohibited by the Geo-blocking Regulation.
 However, the rules will continue to apply where a trader supplies goods or services into the EU single market.
-This means that UK traders cannot discriminated between a customer based in France versus a customer based in Spain.
+This means that UK traders cannot discriminate between a customer based in France and a customer based in Spain.